 Frequency dual: This menu is only used in the dual NOAA weather band mode.
 This menu allows tuning of the second frequency for this tuner.
-Recall that the audio output of frequency #2 will only be available on the right channel while the audio for frequency #1 will be available on the left channel.
+Recall that the audio output of frequency #2 will only be available on the right channel while the audio for frequency #1 will be available on the left channel, and this feature requires a software key to enable the option.

 Auto Squelch: This menu item will allow the audio levels to be squelched when the RSSI level is below a particular threshold.
 For Tuner #1, the MPX composite level will also be squelched.
-During Dual NOAA Weather band operation the squelch will only trigger on the first frequency selected and not frequency #2.
+During Dual NOAA Weather band operation, the squelch will only trigger on the first frequency selected, and not on frequency #2.

 Squelch Level: This control allows the user to determine the RSSI level where the audio squelch will occur.
-This control has units of dBμV in 1dB steps.
+This control has units of $dB\mu V$ in 1dB steps.
 If the received RSSI level drops below the currently set squelch control level, the audio outputs will mute.
 If this occurs on Tuner #1, the MPX output of the receiver will also mute, keeping a transmitter equipped with a silence detector from broadcasting "dead air."
-The RFBA will automatically un-mute the audio (and MPX output for Tuner #1) when the input RSSI level is more than 6dB above the currently set squelch control level.
-Email alerts will be sent whenever the unit is squelched or un-squelched.
+The RFBA will automatically un-mute the audio (and MPX output for Tuner #1) when the input RSSI level is more than 6dB above the currently-set squelch control level.
+Email alerts, if configured, will be sent whenever the unit is squelched or un-squelched.
 The email alert must be properly configured in the Ethernet interface for this to function correctly.

-RSSI Alert Level: This control allows the user to determine the RSSI level where an email alert will be sent out.
+RSSI Alert Level: This control allows the user to determine the RSSI level at which an email alert will be sent out.
 If the email alerts are not set properly then the email alerts will not be received.
-This control has units in dB μ V in 1dB steps.
+This control has units of $dB\mu V$ in 1dB steps.
 This setting has no effect on the audio or MPX output levels.
 This feature is useful for a station engineer to monitor a change in the receive antenna which might require adjusting.

-De Emphasis: This allows control of the receiver de-emphasis.
+De Emphasis: This setting allows control of the receiver de-emphasis.
 Options are OFF, 50 μsec or 75 μsec.
-Some options are not available based on the Region setting.
+Available options will vary by Region and tuner number.

-Main Meter: This allows the user to determine which bar graph to be displayed on the main menu.
-If the modulation analyzer is not available then the user may only select RSSI.
+Main Meter: This allows the user to determine which bar graph to be displayed on the main menu, if any.
+If the modulation analyzer is not available, then the user may only select RSSI or OFF for Tuners 2 and 3, or may only choose RSSI, MOD, or OFF for Tuner 1.